wvwwvwwv/scalable-concurrent-containers/README.md

 [Work-in-progress](##Milestones)

 scc::TreeIndex is a scan-optimized concurrent index structure.
-Locks are only acquire on structural changes, and non-destructive insert/update/delete/read/scan operations are totally lock-free.
+Locks are only acquired on structural changes, and non-destructive insert/update/delete/read/scan operations are totally lock-free.

 ## Changelog